Jessicanini/guessproject/project1/README.md

+The title of the project is project1
+The date and the time : August 23th,21:00
-The number of lines is 15
+The line is 15